Fanfare Competition: General Terms and Conditions of Entry

 All entries will be acknowledged by return email to the email address provided by the entrant.

-A maximum of eight (8) winners shall be selected.
+A maximum of eight (8) winners shall be selected for the Fanfare Competition and a maximum of sixteen (16) for Open Fanfare 2020.
 Judging will take place at the Artology offices in Sydney, Australia.

 The winners of the competition will be announced on the date specified on the Artology website.
 The prizes will be awarded to the valid entrants who are deemed to have submitted the best entries, as determined by the Judges.
 Artology encourages winners to register their works with a performing rights organisation such as the Australasian Performing Rights Association (APRA) in order to receive royalties from public performances of their works by Artology and performing arts venues.

-Each of the eight (8) prizes are identical.
-Each prize comprises the following package
+Each of the prizes are identical.
+Each prize comprises the following package:

 (a) A sound recording of the entry made by Artology (the sound recording copyright of which vests in Artology).